Berea-College-CSC-226/p01-final-project-amna/README.md

     made the classes and I have started with piecing everything together.
 I think it is a good start.
 I feel confident in the direction I have taken.
 I am however scared to start coding all the interactions and dealing with all the "what ifs" because it can go wrong and there is so much to think about.
-I hope that I am able to break it all down and slwoly deal with each and every possibility
+I hope that I am able to break it all down and slwoly deal with each and every possibility.
+I am worried about spawning bugs.
 ```

 ---